Redot-Engine/redot-proposals/README.md

 3. All proposals must be linked to a substantive use-case.
 In justifying your proposal, it is not enough to say it would be "nice" or "helpful".
-Use the template to show how Godot is not currently meeting your needs and then explain how your proposal will meet a particular need.
+Use the template to show how Redot is not currently meeting your needs and then explain how your proposal will meet a particular need.

    * If you feel that you cannot provide highly detailed instructions with the